taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Mecha-tentacles snag the capsule and bring it back to a delighted cuttlefish mechapet.

-Petite Orbiter, seated, is digging frantically through her bag as BIOSILICA teen holds the bag for her.
+Petite Orbiter, seated, is digging frantically through her bag as Biononymous teen holds the bag for her.
 Petite Orbiter finally produces an anti-nausea pill, then her face falls as she looks around and mumbles, "**FRACK** I have no water..."

 Min cheekily produces 3 hilariously tiny bottles of water in one hand and a stack of fresh napkins with a grin: "Fizzy water nicked from the cafe?"

 Wide panel: the 3 teens, sitting side-by-side in the shuttle seats.
 Petite Orbiter sits in the middle, anti-nausea pill packaging crumpled in one hand, head tilted back as she guzzles the fizzy water clenched in her other hand, eyes closed, breathing hard.
 Min holds the stack of napkins while looking out the viewing port in this compartment, legs crossed in her seat and looking rather pleased with herself.
-The BIOSILICA teen sits with legs folded on top of their seat, cuttlefish mechapet happily munching the rest of Petite Orbiter's capsule as BIOSILICA teen pats it on the head.
-BIOSILICA teen's clothing once again pulse with glowing patterns, betraying a wireless coupling between the mechapet's internal state and the eSyrup in the BIOSILICA teen's clothing.
+The Biononymous teen sits with legs folded on top of their seat, cuttlefish mechapet happily munching the rest of Petite Orbiter's capsule as Biononymous teen pats it on the head.
+Biononymous teen's clothing once again pulse with glowing patterns, betraying a wireless coupling between the mechapet's internal state and the eSyrup in the Biononymous teen's clothing.

 Petite Orbiter finishes the fizzy water and collapses into the shuttle seat.
 Still looking up at the ceiling, she says a bit begrudgingly: "Thanks.
 Taking WHAMO! was a terrible idea..."